Is Amazon FBA Worth It?

 Sellers appreciate the FBA program because the process is simple and seamless.
 It enables merchants to focus on specific core activities while handing off other activities to their partner, Amazon.

 This all sounds great and all, but does Amazon FBA really work?
-Is selling on Amazon FBA worth it for current and potential merchants?
+Is Amazon FBA worth it for current and potential merchants?
 It’s important to consider the merits of both options before making your decision.

 Amazon FBA vs. FBM